jlan84/sql-assignment/sprint.md

 Aggregation functions: AVG
 ================================

-Moving on from the user's table a bit, let's try the [avg](http://www.postgresql.org/docs/9.1/static/functions-aggregate.html) function.
+Moving on from the user's table a bit, let's try the [AVG](http://www.postgresql.org/docs/9.1/static/functions-aggregate.html) function.
 The meals table has prices from which we can do some easy statistical calculations.

-1. Let's try to figure out the mean price of a given meal.
-Write a `SELECT` statement that returns only the price column and calculate the mean or average price for a meal.
+1. Let's figure out the mean price of a given meal.
+Write a `SELECT` statement that returns only the price column and calculate the mean price for a meal.

 Your output should look something like this: